eschaefer/personal-website-astro/src/content/blog/2013-04-24-rails-zurb-foundation-import-heroku.md

 ---
-title: 'Avoid a Headache: Precompiling Zurb (Foundation) on Heroku'
+title: "Avoid a Headache: Precompiling Zurb (Foundation) on Heroku"
 tags: [programming, rails]
 description: A quick fix for a common Heroku deployment problem.
-pubDate: 'Apr 24 2013'
+pubDate: "Apr 24 2013"
 ---

 It always happens.
 My pristine development environment is running my app just fine.
 Then I deploy it to Heroku and whomp, trouble abounds.
 Let's leave alone the fact that I'm using the zurb-foundation gem, and instead focus on the problem which has to be afflicting you as well if you're reading this.